// Filter icons // Map icons // Social Icons

 Eric Em – Eternal Gratitude

 Escaping war-torn Vietnam as a refugee, Eric Em discovered that gratitude isn’t just about saying thanks – it’s about recognizing how strangers choosing hope over fear transform lives.
 After a treacherous boat voyage, pirate attacks, and a refugee camp, his family found community in Australia.
 Kind people who saw potential, not burden.
 Through life challenges, Eric learned deep gratitude means asking: “Who can I help today?”
-Now he inspires others to build bridges, understanding that gratitude transforms recipients into givers, creating belonging.
+Now he inspires others to build bridges, understanding that gratitude transforms recipients into givers and creates belonging.

 *18+ event